 6. Visit the Lantern Market and enjoy the nightly entertainment

 After dark, the Old Town in Hoi An transforms into a mystical row of lights and lanterns.
 In fact, Hoi An is a big centre for paper lantern manufacturers and merchants.
 Every shop or establishment will have a few lanterns outside, but the real sight is the lantern market.
 Here you’ll be able to see how these lanterns are made and will have a plethora of choices should you wish to take some home with you.
-(Location of Lantern Market)
+Visit our footnote for the location of Lantern Market

 After a stroll through the market, check out the outdoor traditional theatre.
 You will have a chance to see Vietnamese folk dancers and musicians perform traditional pieces.
 The theatre runs from 9 pm to 10 pm at a square on Nguyen Thai Hoc street.
 It is completely free and open to the public so it’s interesting to see, even if it’s just for a few minutes as you pass by.
 Before you retire to your hotel, be sure to light a candle box and set it in the water.
 Many kids sit along the banks of the channel and offer candles to you – remember to make a wish!